route1337/fastbound-downloader/README.md

 1. `is-cron` (Default: false) will disable the cycle logic.
 The downloads will execute once and exit.
 This is useful if you want to run this as a cron in K8s or elsewhere.
 This also disables metrics.
 2. `disable-metrics` (Default: false) will disable the Prometheus `/metrics` endpoint on the container.
 3. `metrics-port` (Default: 9090) lets you override the default port.
+4. `scanning-interval` (Default: 1440) how often, in minutes fbdownloader should check for new files to download

 Functionality
 -------------